upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/graphics_palettes_settings_profile.md

 of at least one species palette candidate.
 Without that marker the overview log can report `Pokemon Palettes: Unchanged` even though the randomization path ran.

+## CFRU/DPE Output Writes

+The CFRU/DPE Gen9 BPRE palette writer now persists changed modeled Pokemon palettes by writing a fresh compressed palette copy and repointing the affected normal or shiny palette table entry.
+This avoids overwriting shared compressed palette data while still allowing in-range species such as Charmander, Squirtle, Caterpie and Pikachu to produce changed Base-vs-Output palette digests.

+Expanded species or formes without bundled part descriptions may still remain unchanged or be skipped/defaulted.
+Local visual smoke remains required because the modeled palette table changing does not by itself prove CFRU/DPE runtime visuals use that table for every context.

 ## Palette Output Audit

 `Gen3PaletteOutputAuditRomTest` is an opt-in local diagnostic for cases where the